Dost Muhammad Rahimoon

-Dost Muhammad Rahimoon (born 1 February 1976) is son of Jumoon Khan Rahimoon and Nephew of ex-minister Inaulyatullah Rahimoon.
+Dost Muhammad Rahimoon (دوست محمد راھمون;born 1 February 1976) is son of Jumoon Khan Rahimoon and Nephew of ex-minister Inaulyatullah Rahimoon.
 He is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from 2013 to 2018 and 2024 till date.
 Currently he is serving as Advisor to Chief Minister Sindh for Environment, Climate Change & Coastal Development Department.

 Early life and education

 He was born on 1 February 1976 in Chachro.

 He is from a village near Umerkot (70 km away) Namely "Mehran Vero".

 He has graduated from Degree College in Umerkot.

 Political career

 He ran for the seat of the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-63 (Tharparkar-IV) in the 2008 Pakistani general election but was unsuccessful.
 He received 19,771 votes and lost the seat to Abdul Razzaque Rahimoon.

 He was elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-63 (Tharparkar-IV) in the 2013 Pakistani general election.
 He received 29,072 votes and defeated Ghulam Hyder Samejo.

+He ran for the seat of the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-54 (Tharparkar-I) in the 2018 Pakistani general election but was unsuccessful.
+He received 24,844 votes and lost the seat to Abdul Razzaque Rahimoon.